-4 Ways Loan Officers Can Use Video To Create Dynamic Relationships
+4 Ways Loan Originators Can Use Video To Create Dynamic Relationships

 As the digital landscape continues to evolve, video has quickly become the primary type of content that people are choosing to consume.
 There are good reasons for this.
 Video is quick (the best videos are under 2 minutes), and research has shown that viewers retain 95% of a message when they watch it, compared to only 10% when reading the same message in text.